AHorneffer/iStnMonitor/docs/Cacti_Setup_GLOW.md

 ## Import Template(s)

 Import the template for a GLOW station `iStnMonitor/client/LOFAR_cacti_template_GLOW.xml`.
-Make sure to tick the box next to `Use custom RRA settings from the template`, or you Cacti not use the high-resolution data but will do increasingly more averaging for old data.
+Make sure to tick the box next to `Use custom RRA settings from the template`, or Cacti will not use the high-resolution data but will do increasingly more averaging for old data.

 In case you also want to display the data from the barix device in Effelsberg, also import